jrrohrer/yarn-stasher-rails/NOTES.md

     - made the creation of a project when making a new yarn optional
     - added the option to associate an existing yarn to an existion project in the yarn edit form

+  6/1
+    - converted Users#show into the user's profile page (also where new users will land after creating their account)
+    - created Users#index as a home page post-login
+      - This is where info from scope methods will be displayed

 Next time:
   - Users#show should be the user's profile page?